mikebranstein/azure-identity-workshop-instructions/src/chapters/chapter8.md

 ## Processing Profile Pictures with Azure Functions

-> *NOTE:* This chapter was adapted from Microsoft's Technical Community Content Github repo.
+> *NOTE:* This chapter was adapted from Microsoft's Technical Community Content Github repository.
 To find out more and see the original content, visit [Github](https://github.com/Microsoft/TechnicalCommunityContent/tree/master/Cloud%20Computing/Azure%20Functions/Session%202%20-%20Hands%20On).

 Functions have been the basic building blocks of software since the first lines of code were written and the need for code organization and reuse became a necessity.
 Azure Functions expand on these concepts by allowing developers to create "serverless", event-driven functions that run in the cloud and can be shared across a wide variety of services and systems, uniformly managed, and easily scaled based on demand.
 In addition, Azure Functions can be written in a variety of languages, including C#, JavaScript, Python, Bash, and PowerShell, and they're perfect for building apps and nanoservices that employ a compute-on-demand model.